 The webpage banner for the Pokémon fansite The PokéCommunity commonly displays a sentence (or a slight variation of it) above the forums, which states "We Are STILL Working On A Better Slogan."
-Cue several new users eagerly sending in submissions of possible new slogans to the higher-ups on the site staff. note If one reads the site's FAQ section, one will learn that "We Are STILL Working On A Better Slogan" IS the website's slogan.
+The website's FAQ states that this is the official slogan.

 A local Atlanta furniture dealer, Sofa King, has billboards touting "Our prices are Sofa King low."
 (Think about that a second.)
-The campaign got banned in one country.
+The campaign got banned in one country, and an SNL parody.

 Atlanta sports talk radio station WCNN (680 "The Fan") had a series of spots for morning host Christopher Rude's show "The Rude Awakening" which touted him as "the least interesting man in Atlanta radio" (apeing Dos Equis beer's The Most Interesting Man in the World).
 Among the attributes: "He doesn't look for Waldo...Waldo looks for him," "When he takes his shirt off, kittens die" and "His vomit is used as soup in fine French restaurants."

 Carlton & United Beverages ran an advertising campaign for Carlton Draught lager, with the slogan "Made From Beer".
 The ad campaign parodied old-fashioned Australian beer advertising of the '70's and '80's, using cliche images such as draught horses working in golden fields and phrases such as "Pulled By Horses".